HiRoFa/GreenCopperCmd/README.md

 ## TypeScript

-Supports typescript, you can run .ts files or use .mts modules
+Supports typescript, you can run .ts files or use .ts modules

 ## ifdef and env vars